• There will be a walk to explain the new Management Plan for the Hill and look at the conservation work that has been done as part of the project

 The review considered the effectiveness of the management of the site over the past 10 years and the aims for the future.

 As part of this review we are commissioning surveys to establish what species are present on the Hill and whether there have been any detectable changes over the last 10 years.
-This includes an Invertebrate Survey by David Gibbs, who last carried out a survey on the site in 2007.
+This includes an Invertebrate Survey by David Gibbs (see below).

 The revised plan can be seen on our Management Plan page.
 A further review of the plan will be completed once we have received the results of the surveys.

 In advance of the plan being published we received advice on the priorities for work to be carried out in the winter of 2018/19.
 The grant from the National Lottery Heritage Fund included an allowance for us to employ contractors to carry our some of this work over two winters.
 This is additional to the regular works carried out every winter by Bristol Parks and by Friends of Troopers Hill at our Conservation Work Parties.
 The work is being carried out by Green Mantle who are approved Bristol Parks contractors.

 The additional works for winter 2018/19 were focused on three priority areas identified in drafting the new plan described here: